FriendsOfCake/app-template/README.md

 You may change either of these at your leisure.

+## Application Configuration

+This template supports - but does not require - configuration of the application via [environment variables](http://en.wikipedia.org/wiki/Environment_variable).
+This is not required for application configuration - and can be ignored - but is useful on Cloud Platforms and for those requiring extra security around sharing of application secrets and tokens.

+To reduce complexity around using the use of this methodology locally, we have also included the [josegonzalez/php-dotenv](https://github.com/josegonzalez/php-dotenv) library to load environment variables within your `app/Config/core.php`.
+You can create a `app/Config/.env` file with your configuration and have it autoloaded by the `php-dotenv` project.
+A sample `app/Config/.env.default` has been included for your convenience.

+## Heroku Compatibility

+This application template is compatible with the [CHH/heroku-buildpack-php](https://github.com/CHH/heroku-buildpack-php) project.
+To use, simply configure your buildpack:

+    heroku config:set BUILDPACK_URL=https://github.com/CHH/heroku-buildpack-php
+    heroku config:set LOG_PATH=/app/vendor/php/var/log/
+    heroku config:set SECURITY_SALT=SOME_ALPHANUMERIC_SALT_HERE
+    heroku config:set SECURITY_CIPHER_SEED=SOME_NUMERIC_SEED_HERE

 ## Note about dependencies

 FriendsOfCake encourages the use of composer and it's best not to mix composer with git submodules for